AskilD85/askild85/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Angular 8
+- 🔭 I’m currently working on Angular 14+
-- 🌱 I’m currently learning JS, Laravel, English
+- 🌱 I’m currently learning JS, English
 - 👯 I’m looking to collaborate on small project in Angular
 - 🤔 I'm looking for a teacher for my English
 - 💬 Ask me about living in Russia 😄